-Paul D. Reingold is director of the Law School's Civil Litigation Clinic.
-Prior to joining the law faculty in 1983, he served as a legal services attorney, specializing in cases against the state and federal governments.
+Professor Paul D. Reingold directed the Law School's Civil-Criminal Litigation Clinic from 1983 to 2018.
+Before joining the Law School faculty, he served as a legal services attorney, specializing in cases against the state and federal governments.
 His primary interests include civil rights litigation, appellate practice, prisoners' rights, and civil procedure.
-Prof. Reingold has taught Trial Advocacy, Litigation Ethics, Negotiation, and Clinical Law, and is a past recipient of the L. Hart Wright Award for Excellence in Teaching.
-He also has taught as a visiting professor of law in Japan and Spain, and as a visiting clinical professor at the Boston College Law School.
+Professor Reingold has taught Trial Advocacy, Litigation Ethics, Negotiation, and Clinical Law, and is a past recipient of the L. Hart Wright Award for Excellence in Teaching.
+He also has taught as a visiting professor of law in Japan and Spain, and as a visiting clinical professor at Boston College Law School.
 He has served on the board of directors of the Clinical Law Section of the American Association of Law Schools and was a founding member of the editorial board of the Clinical Law Review.
-Prof. Reingold attended Gerry Spence's Trial Lawyers College in Wyoming, and has been recognized as a fellow of the Michigan State Bar Foundation.
-He is currently chairing the executive committee of Michigan's Institute of Continuing Legal Education, and has trained to become a court-approved mediator for alternative dispute resolution.
+Professor Reingold attended Gerry Spence's Trial Lawyers College in Wyoming, and has been recognized as a fellow of the Michigan State Bar Foundation.
+He serves on the executive committee of Michigan's Institute of Continuing Legal Education, and is trained as a court-approved mediator.
 The State Bar of Michigan granted him its 2009 Champion of Justice Award for his work as a public interest lawyer.
-Prof. Reingold earned his BA from Amherst College and his JD from Boston University Law School.
+Professor Reingold earned his BA from Amherst College and his JD from Boston University Law School.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law